-The B-5 Business zone provides appropriate standards for new larger-scale office development on a property which is particularly suited to sustain appropriate redevelopment without incurring any detrimental impacts on the public good.
+The B-5 Corporate Business zone classification provides appropriate standards for new larger-scale office development on a property which is particularly suited to sustain appropriate redevelopment without incurring any detrimental impacts on the public good.

 • Objective #18: Buffer Areas.
 To continue to maintain adequate buffer areas separating residential areas from nearby non-residential uses.